Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Statistical Methods for cis-Mendelian Randomization

 \subsection{Conditional Analysis}

 Conditional analysis is a process similar to LD-pruning, except variant selection is based on genetic associations with the risk factor conditional on any previously selected variants instead of univariate marginal p-values.
-Perhaps the most established algorithm for conditional analysis is the Conditional and Joint (CoJo) algorithm proposed in \cite{Yang2012}.
-The algorithm starts by selecting the genetic variant with the smallest univariate p-value, and then in each iteration it iterates between the following steps: \begin{itemize} \item Calculate the p-values of all candidate genetic variants conditional on any variants that have already been selected in previous steps.
-As with stepwise pruning, the p-values are only computed for genetic variants whose correlations with previously selected variants do not exceed a pre-specified correlation threshold $\rho$. \item Select the variant with the smallest conditional p-value, provided that its p-value is smaller than a significance threshold $\tau$. \item Regress the risk factor on all previously selected variants and compute the multivariate p-values for each selected variant. \item If any of the p-values in the multivariate model is larger than the significance threshold $\tau$, drop the variant with the largest p-value from the model. \end{itemize} This variable selection algorithm is run until it can no longer add or remove any variants.
-Upon finishing, it provides a set of genetic variants which can subsequently be used to conduct Mendelian randomization.
+Perhaps the most established algorithm for conditional analysis is the Conditional and Joint (CoJo) algorithm of \cite{Yang2012}.
+The algorithm aims to identify a set of selected variants, to be included in the MR analysis.
+Initially, this set only contains the genetic variant with the smallest univariate p-value in the region.
+The algorithm then executes the following steps in each iteration: \begin{itemize} \item Calculate the p-values of all candidate genetic variants conditional on the selected variants.
+We refer to \cite{Yang2012} for more details on how to do this.
+As with stepwise pruning, the p-values only need to be computed for genetic variants whose correlations with previously selected variants do not exceed a pre-specified correlation threshold $\rho$. \item Identify the variant with the smallest conditional p-value (provided that this p-value is smaller than a significance threshold $\tau$) and add it to the set of selected variants. \item Regress the risk factor on all selected variants and compute the joint-model p-values for each selected variant. \item If any of the joint-model p-values is larger than the significance threshold $\tau$, drop the variant with the largest p-value from the set of selected variants. \end{itemize} The algorithm is run until it can no longer add or remove any variants.
+Using conditional (and not marginal) p-values for variable selection can improve the algorithm's ability to identify variants with independent signals compared to LD-pruning.
+Upon finishing, the algorithm provides a set of genetic variants which can subsequently be used to conduct Mendelian randomization.
 A causal effect estimate based on the selected variants is then obtained using correlated-instruments IVW \eqref{ivw.cor}-\eqref{ivw.cor.se}.

-\cite{Yang2012} provide details on how to compute the conditional and joint-model p-values using marginal summary statistics.
+The conditional and joint-model p-values can be computed using marginal summary statistics \citep{Yang2012}.
 The fact that the algorithm only requires summary-level data, along with its implementation as part of the GCTA software, have contributed to conditional analysis becoming a popular option for selecting variants from single genetic regions.

 In practice, conditional analysis often has a similar performance to LD-pruning \citep{Dudbridge2015}.
 Both approaches rely on a correlation threshold parameter $\rho$ and can produce inconsistent results for different values of the correlation parameter, especially for large values (e.g. $\rho \geq 0.9$), due to numerical instabilities.